 Each builder is a long-lived object which controls a sequence of Builds.
-Each Builder is created when the config file is first parsed, and lives forever (or rather until it is removed from the config file).
+A Builder is created when the config file is first parsed, and lives forever (or rather until it is removed from the config file).
 It mediates the connections to the workers that do all the work, and is responsible for creating the Build objects - Builds.

-Each builder gets a unique name, and the path name of a directory where it gets to do all its work (there is a buildmaster-side directory for keeping status information, as well as a worker-side directory where the actual checkout/compile/test commands are executed).
+Each builder gets a unique name, and the path name of a directory where it gets to do all its work.
+This path is used in two ways.
+On the buildmaster-side a directory is created for keeping status information.
+On the worker-side a directory is created where the actual checkout, compile and test commands are executed.